 A move-in inspection is performed before the tenant moves into the rental property.
-The inspection allows you to spot issues that need to be addressed before the tenant moves in.
+In move-in leasing process the inspection allows you to spot issues that need to be addressed before the tenant moves in..
 It should be done by the property owner or property manager in the presence of the tenant/s since they will be required to sign the inspection checklist.
 Be sure to take high-resolution photos and prepare the necessary paperwork, as these will act as a “baseline” for your move-out inspection.

 #2 Move-out Inspection

 A move-out inspection lets you assess the condition of the property at the end of the lease.
 By comparing the current condition of the property to its original, pre-move-in condition, you can determine whether the tenant caused damage to the home.
 The costs for damages that exceed ordinary wear and tear (e.g. dents on the wall, broken windows, etc.) may be deducted from the tenant’s security deposit.

 Routine inspections are done during the lease, ideally while the tenant is around.
 These inspections enable the landlord or the property management service provider to examine the property to ensure that everything is in excellent condition.
 It also lets you spot issues that need immediate attention.

 Before conducting a routine inspection, remember to give your tenant advance notice.
 State laws vary in terms of the minimum amount of notice that you should give your tenants.
 For example, Florida state requires landlords to notify their tenants at least twelve hours before entering the property.
 On the other hand, California law compels landlords to give their tenants forty-eight hours’ notice.